HVCC-Computer-Science-Club/.github/profile/README.md

 Here's how you can contribute and participate:

 1. Projects: Browse through our repositories and contribute to ongoing projects
 2. Meetings: Join us for workshops and collaborative coding sessions.
-Mee
-3. I
+We have meetings everyweek wednesday 2-3pm

 ## Contributing Guidelines